matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-28-day_041_passstation.md

 ### 3. **What is Pass Station?**

- Pass Station is a command line tool which searches and displays default credentials for thousands of products and vendors.
+ Pass Station is a command line tool that searches and displays default credentials for thousands of products and vendors.

 ---